containeroo/website/content/en/docs/cloudflare-operator/guides/ingress.md

 ```

 This will create a DNS record for the host `blog.example.com` with the content `example.com` and the type `CNAME`.

+If `cloudflare-operator.io/account-ref` is set, the generated DNSRecord will use that Account.
+When the matching Zone also has `spec.accountRef.name`, both references must point to the same Account.

 {{% alert color="info" %}}
 **Note**\